perjoraxul/cv/4day/README.txt

-Python script that demonstrates the use of spli() method.
+Python script that demonstrates the use of split() method.